henrycobbold/henrycobbold.github.io/_posts/2019-08-15-dissertation.md

 );
 ```

-The integrity of this table can be tested by executing a DDL action, in this scenario an 'ALTER_TABLE' statement, to ensure the event type is recorded along with the target object name (table name), DATETIME of SQL execution and the associated login name.
+The integrity of this table can be tested by executing a DDL action, in this scenario an `ALTER_TABLE` statement, to ensure the event type is recorded along with the target `OBJECT NAME (TABLE NAME)`, `DATETIME` of SQL execution and the associated login name.

 ```sql
 ALTER TABLE nnn_nnnnn ADD nnnnn_nnnnnnnnnnnnnnnn DATETIME;
 ```

-A simple 'SELECT (all)' statement is used to return all the entries in the log table.
+A simple `SELECT *` statement is used to return all the entries in the log table.

 ```sql
 SELECT * FROM nnnnnnnnnnnnnn WHERE EventType = 'ALTER_TABLE'